-ALERT: If the Encodian action has returned a large data set then Flow may display the result as per the image below.
-If this happens please review the steps within the ‘Parsing JSON – Large Payload‘ section of this post.
+ALERT: If the Encodian action has returned a large data set, Flow may display the result as per the image below.
+If this happens, please review the steps within this post’s ‘Parsing JSON – Large Payload’ section.

 3. Add a ‘Parse JSON‘ action to your flow

 3.a.
 Content: Select the relevant value from the Encodian action containing data which needs to be parsed